knightazura/ghost-sdk/Using-Modals.md

         options: {
             close: true, // Is the close icon visible
             type: "info", // * The type of modal
-            style: "wide", // * Additional modal styles
+            style: ["wide"], // * Additional modal styles
-            animation: 'fadeIn' // * The animation effects on the modal },
+            animation: 'fade' // * The animation effects on the modal },
         content: {
             template: 'content-file', // The content file without the extension